ETS-ReactNative1/alamo/README.md

         })

 ### Room System
 Alamo rooms provide the necessary means of establishing a WebRTC connection between users.
 When a user enters an alamo room, that users emits to join a `socket.io` room also.
 Upon joining the `socket.io` room, other sockets in the rooms are notified and all parties are able to communicate freely.
-However, users in the room do not neccessary now who else may be in there with them, only the server knows this information.
+However, users in the room do not necessary now who else may be in there with them, only the server knows this information.
 As a result, the server keeps other users informed of the current state of the room.

         socket.on('join-room', (roomId, userId) => {